 Blepharochalasis Syndrome Treatment

-There are several Blepharochalasis syndrome treatments available that can be taken into consideration when you wish to get rid of Blepharochalasis syndrome.
+There are several Blepharochalasis treatment available that can be taken into consideration when you wish to get rid of Blepharochalasis syndrome.

 There is not an established treatment available for Blepharochalasis.
 However, topical or systemic steroids, anti-inflammatory and antihistamines agents have not been yet shown to play an important role in the overall disease course.